 The sweet, dry, nutty flavor of this open-pollinated squash is superb.
 Has a very interesting deeply-lobed and ribbed shape, reminiscent of its gourd ancestors.
-Though it's difficult to peel or cube, it's excellent baked or stuffed.
-(The microwave is easy--cut in half, cook 8-12 min., no water, turn after half time).
-Vigorous, mid-sized vines bear abundant four-inch diameter fruits which store well for 3-4 months.
-The creamy white skin is mottled and striped with dark green and is very attractive to serve.
+Though it’s difficult to peel or cube, it’s excellent baked or stuffed (microwave is easy—cut in half, cook 8-12 min., no water, turn after half time).
+Vigorous, mid-sized vines bear abundant 4” diameter fruits which store well for 3-4 months.
+Creamy white skin is mottled and striped with dark green and is very attractive to serve.
 15 seeds

 Indoors- Plant in individual biodegradable peat/cowpots 1/2”-1” deep, 3-4 weeks before last frost with soil temperature 70 degrees.
 Transplant 36” apart after last frost without disturbing the roots.